andrej992/ionic-add-task/README.md

 For starting it on Android or IOS device you should install Android studio and type the following commands:

-1. You have to add the platform:
+1. You have to add the platform: ionic cordova platform add ios #iOS ionic cordova platform add android #Android
-# iOS
-ionic cordova platform add ios
-# Android
-ionic cordova platform add android

-2. Use following command to create the build.
+2. Use following command to create the build. ionic cordova build ios #iOS ionic cordova build android #Android
-# iOS
-ionic cordova build ios
-# Android
-ionic cordova build android

-3. Now, you can use any of the command to run the application.
+3. Now, you can use any of the command to run the application. ionic cordova run ios --device #iOS ionic cordova run android --device #Android
-# iOS
-ionic cordova run ios --device
-# Android
-ionic cordova run android --device